redaelli/docs/docs/IntelOwl/advanced_configuration.md

 You can use the "Secrets Manager" to store your credentials.
 In this way your secrets would be better protected.

+First you need to set the environment variable `AWS_SECRETS` to `True` to enable this mode.

-Instead of adding the variables to the environment file, you should just add them with the same name on the AWS Secrets Manager and Intel Owl will fetch them transparently.
+Then, instead of adding the variables to the environment file, you should just add them with the same name on the AWS Secrets Manager and Intel Owl will fetch them transparently.

+Beware!
+Any left environment variable would be prioritized.
+So, you want to use your secrets in AWS, make sure to have removed the related environment variables locally.

-Obviously, you should have created and managed the permissions in AWS in advance and accordingly to your infrastructure requirements.
+Obviously, you should also have created and managed the permissions in AWS in advance and accordingly to your infrastructure requirements.

-Also, you need to set the environment variable `AWS_SECRETS` to `True` to enable this mode.

 #### NFS